 I have a fee only planning practice in Los Angeles designed to promote financial minimalism.
 Surprisingly, I may be one of a handful practicing this philosophy as a niche.
 Perhaps there’s a misconception to the term ‘minimalism’ and more so when applied to personal finance.
 I don’t tell my clients to sell their homes, cars, and possessions and move to the country to live off the land (a la Henry David Thoreau).
 What I endeavor to show is the ease and feasibility of applying simple solutions to their personal financial conundrums.
 I provide a unique experience of looking at my client’s current situation from a different vantage point, simplifying the path to their goals, thereby freeing up more time and money to focus on the things that are important.

 To give you an idea of how minimalism is applied to financial advice, here are the basic requirements to get the ball rolling.
 First step -delineate between “wants” and “needs.”
-As a financial minimalist, whether you’re starting with limited funds or a mountain of cash, determine your budget by identifying your basic necessities as a starting point.
+As a financial minimalist in Orange County, whether you’re starting with limited funds or a mountain of cash, determine your budget by identifying your basic necessities as a starting point.
 In other words, what is the minimum amount of funds you will need to satisfy your fixed expenses.
 Once you’ve determined the minimum cash in-flow required to satisfy your expenses, move onto lining up your short-term/long-term assets and short-term/long-term debt, then apply the acronym: POP

 Let me share a few examples…